The fixation line in the ${\Lambda}$-coalescent: Applications

-in case $\alpha \in (0,2) \setminus \{ 1 \}$. \end{cor} Notice the integrands in both integral representations are non-negative whatever the value of $\alpha$.
-Also, the Bolthausen-Sznitman case in Corollary \ref{cor:hitting} corresponds to the statement of Theorem 1.1 of M\"ohle \cite{MO13}, and the case $\alpha \in (0,2) \setminus \{1\}$ answers a question posted in the same paper, see Remark 3.
-The question has also been independently answered by M\"ohle in \cite{MO13+}.
+Notice the integrands in both integral representations are nonnegative whatever the value of $\alpha\in(0,2)$.
+Also, the Bolthausen--Sznitman case in Corollary~\ref{corhitting} corresponds to the statement of Theorem~1.1 in M\"ohle \cite{MO13}, and the case $\alpha\in(0,2) \setminus\{1\}$ answers a question posted in the same paper; see Remark~3.
+The question has also been answered independently by M\"ohle in \cite{MO13+} in a subsequent paper.